Skip to main content

 This already places the Commission among the very few public administrations around the world with the highest share of women in leadership positions.
 However, our aim is gender equality at all levels.
 To reach this aim, incremental measures are being put in place gradually, so that by the end of the current Commission mandate overall parity can be reached.

-In addition, the institution is determined to practise a zero-tolerance policy regarding discrimination on all grounds towards its staff members, as enshrined in the Treaty on the functioning the European Union.
+In addition, the institution is determined to practice a zero-tolerance policy regarding discrimination on all grounds towards its staff members, as enshrined in the Treaty on the functioning the European Union.

 The Diversity and Inclusion Office (DIO) in DG Human Resources was created in 2020 to: